ctyeong/seads_machine_manual/README.md

     1. Copy the characters following "*/?token=*"
     1. Connect "*http://ip_address:port1*" in your web browser and enter the copied token
     1. Now you see Jupyter interface

+## Running OpenCV
+1. Run "*$ ssh user_id@ip_address*"
+1. Enter password
+1. Create a container with OpenCV
+  * (without Jupyter, directly to shell prompt)
+      1. Run "*$ docker run -it --name name_00 -v path:/data floydhub/dl-opencv:latest-gpu-py2 /bin/bash*"
+        * Use a distinguishable name for your created container instead of "*name_00*" (For each run, the name should be different)
+        * "*path*" is the path (e.g. "*/home/user_id*") you want to connect to the created container, which will be located under "*/data*" of the container

+  * (with Jupyter)
+    1. Run "*$ docker run -it --name name_00 -v path:/notebooks floydhub/dl-opencv:latest-gpu-py2*"
+    1. Copy the characters following "*/?token=*"
+    1. Connect "*http://ip_address:port1*" in your web browser and enter the copied token
+    1. Now you see Jupyter interface

 ## Closing
 - Push (Cntrl + c) twice in the terminal